 The question “how much money do you need” is also rather vague.
 It’s missing an important element: for what?
-How much money you need for a traditional retirement is going to be way different than how much money you need for to feel financially secure.
-These two numbers will be very different than how much you might need for a mini-retirement, or to retire early.
+How much money you need for a traditional retirement will be way different from how much money you need to feel financially secure.
+These two numbers will be very different than how much you might need for a mini-retirement or to retire early.
 It’s impossible to determine how much money you need if you don’t specify what you need it for.

 So instead of giving you some general guidance, we’re going to break this down into the four most commonly asked questions and help you figure out how much you might need for a traditional retirement, to retire early, to survive a year, and for financial security.
 Like anything, specific numbers will depend upon your specific situation, but these guidelines should help!

 How Much Money Do You Need for Traditional Retirement?

 Standard convention dictates that you will need approximately 80% of your pre-retirement income when you retire.
 According to Policy Advice, the average income for Americans was about $52000 per year in 2019.
 Following the 80% rule, the average person would need about $41600 per year in retirement income.
 You can do the math based on your specific income to determine what the 80% rule says you will need each year.